nukomeet/nukomeet.com/content/blog/2014-09_NodeJS_HipChat_Notifications.md

 };
 ```

-And finally, he is how to send our fully prepared notifications:
+And finally, this is how to send our fully prepared notifications:

 ```
 HC.postMessage(params, function(data) {});